pineapplegiant/spaceduck/README.md

 # Contribute 🙏

 If you'd like to contribute please reach out!
 I don't know what I'm doing.
+Try to send a screenshot when posting issues as well.
 If you port it to whatever you're using, send me a link so I can link it here!

 ## Vim Estilo